 As the scale of power tipped in Europe, England’s Elizabeth I sent Sir Francis Drake, in 1586, to drive the Spanish from “La Florida”.
 English development did not commence until 1663, when then King Charles II granted the Coastal Area to 8 Lord Proprietors.
 They named their territory “Carolina”.

-The first English development in the Low Country began in 1698.
-Indian attacks, sponsored by the Spanish, continued to harrass the settlers in the area.
+The history of English development in the Low Country began in 1698.
+Indian attacks, sponsored by the Spanish, continued to harass the settlers in the area.

-In 1717, Col. John Barnwell was granted a thousand acres on the NW corner of Hilton Head Island by the Lord Proprietors.
+In 1717, the Lord Proprietors granted Col. John Barnwell a thousand acres on the NW corner of the Island by .
 He became the first white settler.
 By 1766, 25 families lived on Hilton Head Island.

 In 1742 the SC colonial half-galley Beaufort, commanded by Captain David Cutler Braddock, was stationed in the cove at the southern point of the Island to guard against Spanish intrusions.
 The point and the cove have carried the name Braddock ever since.

-During the war, the British burned Plantations on the Island and captured slaves who were later sold in the West Indies.
+During the war, the British burned plantations on the Island and captured slaves to sell in the West Indies.
 After the war, the Island made a healthy recovery.
 This became the “Golden Age”, as the crops of cotton, indigo, and rice flourished.

 The War of 1812 once again disrupted life on the Island, as the British invaded and burned most of the houses near deep water.
-When the War was over, the Island’s booming ecomony returned and the good life resumed.
+After the War, the Island’s booming economy returned and the good life resumed.

 In November, 1861, after surviving a hurricane off Cape Hatteras, the small armada circled Port Royal Sound, firing at all settlements in the area.
-By noon of that day, on November 7th, the Confederates knew the battle for the area was lost, and fled before the invading forces of the Union.
+By noon of that day, on November 7th, the Confederates lost the battle for the area.
+They fled before the invading forces of the Union.
 Victory that day for the Union meant freedom for 1,000 slaves.
 The Yankees were here to stay until the War’s end.
 Fort Mitchel was built in 1862.
 It was named for General Ormsby Mitchel, a well liked leader, who died of malaria that year.

-“Gullah”, a blend of slave, native, cadence, and Elizabethian English was spoken here.
-This rich Culture, developed over the years of slavery, survives to this day.
-Old spirituals and songs were made up and used by slaves as codes for meeting times and places and as messages for freedom.
+“Gullah”, a blend of slave, native, cadence, and Elizabethan English was spoken here.
+This rich culture, developed over the years of slavery, survives to this day.
+Slaves made up old spirituals and songs and used them as codes for meeting times and places and as messages for freedom.
 The songs and stories also spoke of storms and other events in the lives of the slaves.
-As interest in the history of African-Americans on Hilton Head grows more evidence of their lifestyle is being preserved.
+As interest in the history of African-Americans on Hilton Head grows so does its preservation.
 The Gullah culture continues as community leaders encourage its preservation.

-Modern Age: 1950 marks the beginning of the Modern Age of Hilton Head Island.
-Electricity arrived in 1951 and the first telephone was installed in 1960.
+1950 marks the beginning of the Modern Age of Hilton Head Island.
+Electricity arrived in 1951.
+As did the first telephone in 1960.
 In the fifties, Charles Fraser and Fred Hack led a group of Georgia natives in the purchase of 19,000 of the Island’s 25,000 acres.
 These farsighted men ended the use of Land for timbering and hunting, and began selling the Land to developers.
 They brought a system of land use that became the prototype of many other successful developments by focusing on preserving the natural environment.

 Dirt roads gave way to paved ones.
 Beautiful bridges replaced Ferry boats accessing the Island.
-Residential Plantations were developed, often around original Plantation boundaries.
+Residential Plantations developed often around original Plantation boundaries.